Leadership Tips: Starting Your Career – Part II

 Never take credit for successes.

 Only the failures and the lessons.
-Reflect the praise and accolades back onto your team.
+Reflect the praise and accolades onto your team.
 You are only the shepherd.
-If you want your employees to respect you, make them the stars and you take the bullets.
+If you want your employees to respect you, make them the stars, and you take the bullets.

 Find a mentor and be a mentor.

-In every business, there are talented senior people who will gladly help you learn the business and provide sincere and honest advice.
+Some talented senior people will gladly help you learn the business in every business and provide sincere and honest advice.
 You only have to ask.

 When it is your time to be the mentor, offer to help and enjoy one of the great joys in your career.